Research and Evaluation Department

-- Provide data to identify under-served students who need interventions and support services .
+- Provide data to identify under-served students who need intervention and support services

-- Online Assessment Reporting System (OARS) is a system for collecting, creating, scoring and reporting of formative, and benchmark assessments, analyzes state mandated assessments and progress monitoring of student achievement that is aligned to Common Core State Standards (CCSS).
+- Illuminate Data and Assessment (DnA) is an online data management system for collecting, creating, scoring, reporting and analyzing formative, benchmark, and state-mandated assessments.
+It also supports progress monitoring of student achievement aligned to Common Core State Standards (CCSS).
 It helps school districts meet the state and federal testing and reporting requirements, empowers teachers to modify instruction based on assessment results, and provides data that school and district administrators can use to plan appropriate professional development and support.

-- Group tests are those taken by a particular group of students.
-They include Advanced Placement (AP) Exams and the college entrance tests (e.g., PSAT, SAT, ACT).
+- College Board Exams: Group tests are those taken by a particular group of students.
+They include Advanced Placement (AP) exams and the college entrance tests (e.g., PSAT, SAT, ACT).

-- Please note that our Student Services Department oversees PSAT/NMSQT, SAT, and ACT.
+- Please note that PUSD's Curriculum Department oversees AP, PSAT/NMSQT, SAT, and ACT.